alainmbebi/MT-FW/README.md

 ))
 ```

-GAPIT 3 is sourced at run time (not installed from CRAN):
+Because of some updates, GAPIT 3 is sourced at run time and not installed from CRAN:

 ```r
 source("https://zzlab.net/GAPIT/GAPIT.library.R")